andaze/WebCorporate/content/services/shared/index.en.md

 topText: A diverse team of highly skilled professionals.
 kind: service
 subtitle: A diverse team of highly skilled professionals
+description: "Andaze Ltd.'s Remote Time and Attendance Service allows you to monitor attendance and productivity while protecting the privacy of your remote employees.
+The service provides the ability to review and manage time and attendance status, analyze detailed data on labor productivity, and provide insights to help improve compliance."
 ---
 # Shared Team